-- HSB (which stands for Hue, Saturation and Brightness)
+- HSB (stands for Hue, Saturation, and Brightness)

-Fortunately, a solution is available.
-There are a couple of websites that can convert RGB, CMYK, HEX and other print-style color formats into paint color values (or in some cases, pre-determined paint colors for certain manufacturers).
+Several websites can convert RGB, CMYK, HEX, and other print-style color formats into paint colors (or, in some cases, pre-determined paint colors for certain manufacturers).
 One of these utilities is the EasyRGB Color Calculator.
-Merely choose the format you wish to use, enter the format specific values, plus the expected light source for the area where the paint will be applied, and you'll see a color swatch with links to color harmonies and commercial tints for a variety of paint manufacturers.
+Merely choose the format you wish to use, enter the values, plus the expected light source for the area where you will apply the paint.
+You'll see a color swatch with links to color harmonies and commercial tints for various paint manufacturers.